 When you strike up a conversation, it should be intentional which takes some thought.
 This is more than mindless chatter.
 Think about a relevant topic and think it through and leave room for the response to keep the conversation to more than just a one word answer…keep yourself in mind…you’d want someone to offer meaningful conversation with you so do unto others.

 3. The third is substantive desire to improve.

-Being able to mix and mingle is more than education, a great job, good relationship, it’s learning how to grow those things so that our own little world becomes a universe.
+Being able to mix with others and mingle in finding common ground is more than education, a great job, or status, it’s learning how to grow effortlessly through all those things so that our own little world becomes a universe.

 To stay updated on future posts, sign up for our email list